rom-rb/rom-rb.org/source/learn/getting-started/index.html.md

 ---
-title: Getting Started
+chapter: Getting Started
-chapter: Installation
+title: Installation
+sections:
+  - block-style-setup
+  - rails-setup
 ---

 Choose one or more adapters that you intend to use, and run the install command